-As part of our duty of care, we will talk to you about what you can do to ensure that your learners are not exposed to threats of danger or abuse.
+As part of our duty of care, we will talk to employers about what they can do to ensure that their learners are not exposed to threats of danger or abuse.

 It is the responsibility of employers to ensure that employees who work alongside learners are free from convictions, are of sound character and judgement and will not pose any threat or danger to learners.